 Of note, proton will be excluded if patients are enrolled in a federally funded, multi-organizational, randomized control clinical trial.

 In addition to proton therapy, the following radiation modalities will also be included in the RO Model: 3-dimensional conformal radiotherapy (3DCRT), intensity-modulated radiotherapy (IMRT), stereotactic radiosurgery (SRS), stereotactic body radiotherapy (SBRT), and image-guided radiation therapy (IGRT).

 Which radiation therapy modalities are excluded from the model?

 CMS excluded intraoperative radiotherapy (IORT) from the model in the 2021 OPPS/ASC final rule because the evidence base for IORT is limited only to certain cancer types and because it is primarily delivered in HOPDs during surgery, meaning it is not site neutral.
-The decision to exclude IORT was upheld in the CY 2022 OPPS/ASC proposed rule, though CMS did reconsider the exclusion based on comments from stakeholders.
+However, CMS did solicit comments on how it might include IORT in future years in the CY 2022 OPPS/ASC proposed rule, and will consider these in future rulemaking.

 What were the major milestones in implementing the RO Model?